MeshalALMarzuqi/RLforAmericanPut/README.md

-# RLforAmericanPut
+#Reinforcement Learning for American Put Options

-Reinforcement Learning for American Put Options Pricing derivatives with American features remains a challenging and an interesting problem for the financial engineering community, where standard numerical methods such as finite differences become intractable in a multi-factor environment.
+Pricing derivatives with American features remains a challenging and an interesting problem for the financial engineering community, where standard numerical methods such as finite differences become intractable in a multi-factor environment.
 In this thesis we compare the